koryhutchison/koryhutchison.com/_posts/2019-05-14-basic-django-project-setup.md

 python manage.py migrate
 </highlight-code>

-If there are no errors, then go ahead and start up your server!
-Now you see how to set up a Django project.
+If there are no errors, then that means it all worked!
+These 2 commands are for putting your models into the database.
+With a default Django project, there are a few models that exist that Django makes for you.
+So we are making the migrations, or the files that will actually execute on the database.
+Then migrate is what runs those files on the database.
+I'll do another tutorial about how I streamline this process.
+But for now, that's how you set up a Django project!